gerhard1132/Grade-Predictor/README.md

 # Authors
 Roman Klinghammer _(rklinghammer@uni-potsdam.de)_
 Zunaira Iqbal _(iqbal2@uni-potsdam.de)_

+# License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

 # Status
 Finished project!
 (Project done under module AIBAS at the University of Potsdam)